rastapasta/wresenham/README.md

 # wresenham - B*resenham* line algorithm with *W*idth

-A node.js library to calculate all points on a line, given two points and width.
+A JavaScript library to calculate all points on a line, given two points and a stroke width.

 ## How does it work?